kluo99/SE-NYC-091123-Vault/P3-Intro-to-Python/mock-code-challenges/python-pizzeria/README.md

     - `raise Exception` if setter fails

-#### Coffee
+#### Pizza

 -
   ```python
   def __init__(self, name)
   ```
-  - Coffees should be initialized with a name, as a string
+  - Pizzas should be initialized with a name, as a string
 -
   ```python
   @property
   def name(self)
   ```
-    - Returns the coffee's name
+    - Returns the pizza's name
 -
   ```python
   @name.setter
   def name(self, name)
   ```
-    - Should not be able to change after the coffee is created
+    - Should not be able to change after the pizza is created
       - _hint: `hasattr()`_
     - `raise Exception` if setter fails